 If you have configured Sentinel with scalable storage, Sentinel uses Elasticsearch to index events.
 Elasticsearch cluster nodes can be accessed by various clients.
 Sentinel provides a security plug-in that authenticates and authorizes access to Elasticsearch.
 The plug-in uses either a SAML token or a whitelist for validation depending on how the clients connect.
-For more information about securing Elasticsearch using this plug-in, see "Securing Elasticsearch" on page 109.
+For more information about securing Elasticsearch using this plug-in, see Securing Data in Elasticsearch in the Sentinel Installation and Configuration Guide.